euribe98/instagramapi/README.md

 ## Instructions
 instagramapi.js has 2 functions to retrieve user media<br>
 1. function getUserMediaNoAuth(user, count)<br>
-   Does not require authorization but not documented.
+   Does not require authorization and is undocumented.
 May not be officially supported. <br>
 2. function getUserRecentMedia(user, count)  <br>
   Supported api that requires authorization.  <br>
  <br>
-3. instagramapi.php has 2 functions and servers as a proxy for the above 2 calls <br>
+3. instagramapi.php has 2 functions and serves as a proxy for the above 2 api's <br>
 a. function getUserMediaNoAuth ($username)  <br>
    endpoint: https://www.instagram.com/username/media/ <br>
 b. function getUserRecentMedia($username, $count) <br>
   endpoint: https://api.instagram.com/v1/users/USER-ID/media/recent/?access_token=ACCESS-TOKEN <br>
   Update accesstoken.php with your ACCESS-TOKEN.
-See readme.txt for details. <br>
+See readme.txt for steps to retrieve your access-token. <br>
  <br>
-4. instagramapi.html has usage examples for functions. <br>
+4. instagramapi.html has usage examples for these functions. <br>